JSMike/iDeclare-War/README.md

 Card images from: http://opengameart.org/content/playing-cards-vector-png

-Requires: Node.js, npm, bower, and GCC or MSVS to compile libraries
+Requires: Node.js, npm, bower, and GCC in Linux or MSVS in windows to compile BSON libraries

 To install:
 npm install